viamrobotics/docs/docs/registry/configure.md

     "components",
     "services",
   ]
-description: "Add a modular resource to your robot by configuring it."
+description: "Add a modular resource to your machine by configuring it."
 no_list: true
 aliases:
   - "program/extend/modular-resources/configure/"